Pixofield/keyshapejs/README.md

     tl.loop(5);             // jumps 5 times
     var lc = tl.loop();     // returns { count: 5 }

+### timeline.markers(markermap)

+Returns: All time markers for the timeline or the timeline object for method chaining.

+Gets or sets the markers for the timeline.
+If no parameter is given, then this returns an object containing all time markers for the timeline.

+If markermap is given, then its values replace markers in the timeline.

+Examples:

+    var m = tl.markers();   // returns an object containing markers, e.g. { "m1": 1000, "m2": 2000 }
+    tl.markers({ "newm1": 2000, "marker2": 5000 }); // sets new markers

 ### timeline.marker(name)

 Returns: The time for the given marker name or undefined if the marker is not found.